sylveryfae/veganalternatives/README.md

 ## English
 **README.md under construction**, it'll change (I want to put work a little more on the page layout)

-You can find a list of all the new recipes here on the Recipes tab, with images of every recipe and texts explaining it if needed.
+You can find a list of all the new recipes [here in the Recipes file](./Recipes.md), with images of every recipe and texts explaining it if needed.

 All recipes can be unlocked organically in the game in the recipe book, mostly the same way the original non-vegan recipe can be unlocked (I have added ways to unlock the recipes for items or blocks that weren't craftable originally).